oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app/run-nosql-app.md

     - SQL for rich access to JSON, more complex filtering expressions
     - Support for conjunctions and disjunctions in filter expressions

-    In the Lab **Explore Data and Run Queries**, we will explore more on detail **SQL for rich access to JSON**.
-But let us continue with this Lab.
+In the Lab **Explore Data and Run Queries**, we will explore more on detail our rich SQL access into JSON objects.
+But for now, let's continue with this Lab.

 ## Task 2: Restart the Cloud Shell